Chingu-cohorts/pmrok-chgmgt/Section-03-Tools-for-PMs.md

 - [ZenHub](https://www.zenhub.com/)
 - [Google docs](https://docs.google.com/) (better used as an ideation tool or the intial breaking down of a project to clone)
 - [Asana](www.asana.com)

+**Use on:**
+(note: A = Act, M = Milestone)
+- A1M1 - Set Goals & Expectations
+- A1M4 - Define your Workflow
+- A1M6 - Define the MVP
+- A2M1 - Plan the Sprint
+- A2M4 - Spring Progress Review

 #### Meeting Tools/Pair Programming